Pain Between Shoulder Blades – Nagging Back Pain

 Muscle Pain Between Shoulders

-With typical poor postural habits, the head is forward and the back becomes rounded.
+With typical poor postural habits, the head is in a forward distortion and the back becomes rounded.
 As the upper back becomes rounded, the rhomboid muscles stretch out.
-This is typically seen with a slumped posture when sitting at a computer or desk.
-The muscles become overstretched and weak, placing abnormal stress on the spinal bones, altered motion and, over time, can develop scar tissues from small tears which develop.
+This is typically seen with a slumped posture when sitting at a computer or desk for long periods without proper ergonomics.
+The muscles become overstretched and weak placing abnormal stress on the muscles and joints, altered motion and, over time, can develop scar tissue from small tears which result in chronic pain.

-Treatment of the muscles with moist heat therapy and massage techniques can help.
+Treatment of the muscles with heat therapy and massage techniques can help.
 A particular technique called ischemic compression can be used for tender areas often called trigger points, seen in the picture with the “X”.
-This technique uses a tennis ball or special neck muscle release tool.
-Place the ball or release tool on the floor and lay on your back with the ball or tool between the shoulder blades.
+This technique uses a tennis ball or special muscle release tools.
+Place the ball on the floor and lay on your back with the ball between the shoulder blades.
 You can control the pressure and when you find a tender area, hold it until the pain gradually fades – about 20 to 30 seconds, although it may take a minute.

-For those with chronic problems that need more than compression due to excessive scar tissue, the help of a professional Massage Therapist or an Active Release Practitioner can help.
+For those with chronic problems that need more than compression due to excessive scar tissue, the help of a professional Massage Therapist or an Active Release Practitioner using very specific muscle therapy can help.
 Considerable involvement of the trapezius can cause what is often termed trapezius myalgia and the are exercises for the trapezius muscle that have proven beneficial.
-Since arthritic changes and joint problems may occur, this is a common area for careful spinal adjustments.
+Since arthritic changes and joint problems may occur, this is a common area for careful and gentle spinal adjustments.

 For those who sit for long periods and get so involved in work that they forget to take breaks and change postures, a timer set for 20 to 30 minutes can be placed in a location that you must get up to turn it off and reset it can be a great solution.

-For some, the use of a posture support brace can assist the muscles of the upper back and spine to assume the correct posture.
+For some, the use of a posture bracing can assist the muscles of the upper back and spine to assume the correct posture.
 A universal support will allow gradual adjustments as your posture improves, so it will be a temporary aid.

 Often, with rounded shoulder posture, the chest muscles (pectorals) can become tight and the in the door stretch can help with tight pectoral muscles and overstretched trapezius and rhomboid muscles.

 For those who like to sleep on their side and have difficulty finding a comfortable position due to pain between shoulder blades, a pillow can be placed under the affected arm to prevent it from rotating forward and stretching the trapezius and rhomboid muscles.
 There are body pillows that can help keep the back from twisting the lower part of the trapezius and can also fit under the arm at the same time.
-A compact body pillow can achieve this without being to heavy or bulky.
+There are some body pillows that can achieve this without being to heavy or bulky.
 A neck pillow designed for side sleeping can add the final touch to a comfortable night’s sleep that reduces pain between shoulder blades.

 A facet joint problem involving the small joints in the back of the neck may cause pain between shoulder blades.
 The lower facet joints can radiate pain to this area.
 This can often be as a result of a whiplash type injury or in those who spend long periods working overhead or looking up.
 So, this pain might be felt more when tilting the head backward.
 For those who work in this position, a support for the back of the head can help.

-Difficult cases involving pain between shoulder blades may require medications and perhaps an orthopedic consultation, however, some home treatments using moist heat, posture changes and traction units may help.
+Difficult herniated disc cases involving pain between shoulders may require medications and perhaps an orthopedic consultation, however, some home treatments using moist heat, posture changes and spinal decompression may help.

 Since these various conditions may occur together, a more comprehensive approach may be required to treat pain between shoulder blades not responding to basic postural modification and conservative therapies.